 Our Board of Trustees

-The Charity Operations Manager of York Teaching Hospital Charity attends the monthly Board of Trustees meetings to support and advise but has no voting rights.
+The Operations Manager of the Trust Charity and the Volunteer Services Manager of York & Scarborough Teaching Hospital NHS Trust attend our Board of Trustees meetings to support and advise but have no voting rights.

 If you are interested in becoming a Trustee please click here for further information on how to apply.

 Gillian began her early NHS career in Community Health administration; transferring to a position in the NHS Supplies Service where she spent over 20 years.
 Most of that time working in the South East, in Supplies and Logistics Management roles; eventually as Director of Customer Services and Communications in North East Thames; which included responsibilities for contract negotiation, materials management, communications and management training.
 She moved back North to be closer to family, finally settling in North Yorkshire.

 Gillian enjoys walking, gardening, poetry and creative writing.
 She loves cricket and is an enthusiastic supporter of her Merseyside home football team – Everton FC.

 Hussein became a trustee in 2014 after he moved to York from London where he was the Chairman of the Friends of St. Mary’s Hospital, Paddington from 2011 to 2014.
 He hails from the West Indies and after finishing university here he taught English as a Foreign Language in London before going on to work for BT and the Prince’s Trust.
 He was heavily involved in Neighbourhood Watch in Shepherd’s Bush in London and chaired the Shepherd’s Bush Green Police Ward Panel in a voluntary capacity for several years.
 He was Treasurer of the Friends of York Hospitals from April 2016 to October 2019 and became its Chairman in March 2020.